goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > Inductive transfer learning has greatly impacted computer vision, but existing approaches in NLP still require task-specific
 > modifications and training from scratch.

+Before ULMFiT, transfer learning in NLP had a fatal flaw: catastrophic forgetting.
+When you fine-tuned a pretrained model on a new task, the model would rapidly "forget" its pretrained knowledge and overfit to the small target dataset.
+It was like teaching a polyglot to speak a new dialect, only to watch them forget all their other languages in the process.

+This made transfer learning frustrating and often counterproductive.
+Researchers would get excited about pretrained models, only to find that fine-tuning destroyed the very knowledge they wanted to leverage.

 **Solution**

 > ULMFiT, an effective transfer learning method that can be applied to